Surgical solution to neck and arm pain or numbness.

 Recovering from ACDF

-Many anterior cervical discectomy and fusion patients in Mission Viejo can go home on the day of the surgery and are often sitting and walking soon after the procedure.
+Many anterior cervical discectomy and fusion patients in Mission Viejo can go home on the day of surgery and are often sitting and walking soon after the procedure.
 Some discomfort is to be expected but can be controlled with the help of pain medications.
-Patients may have a sore throat, hoarseness, or difficulty swallowing for some time after the surgery, due to the surgeon’s access point.
-This should resolve within a few weeks.
+Patients may have a sore throat, hoarseness, or difficulty swallowing that should resolve within a few weeks.

-Patients should get plenty of rest after the procedure and may need to wear a soft neck brace for several weeks.
+Patients should get plenty of rest and may need to wear a soft neck brace for several weeks after surgery.
 They should avoid looking up or down and should not lift anything over 5 pounds.
 Light activity, such as walking, will help encourage healing.
 Physical therapy may also be recommended.

 Strenuous exercise, driving, sex, swimming, and tub baths will need to be avoided until Dr. Taghva gives the all-clear.
 Patients will also need to avoid nicotine products and alcohol during recovery and must refrain from using NSAID medications for a minimum of six months.

-Dr. Taghva provides patients with detailed instructions and information about restrictions.
+Dr. Taghva provides patients with detailed instructions and information about restrictions after spinal surgery.
 Several follow-up appointments will be scheduled to ensure that healing and fusion are progressing normally.
-Though full fusion can take a year to complete, most patients feel better within 4-6 weeks and are nearly back to normal within a few months.
+Though full cervical fusion can take a year, most patients feel better 4 to 6 weeks after surgery and are nearly back to normal a few months after surgery.

 Risks of ACDF in Orange County

 Like all surgical procedures, ACDF at our Mission Viejo facility is associated with some risks.
-Dr. Taghva’s skill and experience limit the risks, but patients need to be aware of the potential complications and follow all pre and post-operative care instructions carefully to prevent and detect any problems that should arise.
+Dr. Taghva’s skill and experience limit the risks, but patients need to be aware of the potential complications and follow all pre and post-operative care instructions carefully to help prevent any problems.
 Risks may include:

 - Infection